Browns trade DE Za'Darius Smith to Lions needing help after Aidan Hutchinson injury, AP source says

+CLEVELAND (AP) — Za'Darius Smith re-signed with Cleveland to chase a Super Bowl, never imagining taking a detour through Detroit.

-CLEVELAND (AP) — The Cleveland Browns are trading defensive end Za'Darius Smith to the Detroit Lions, who were looking for an edge rusher following star Aidan Hutchinson's leg injury, a person familiar with the deal told The Associated Press on Tuesday.
+The Browns agreed Tuesday to trade the experienced edge rusher to the Detroit Lions, who were looking to bolster their pass rush following star Aidan Hutchinson's leg injury, a person familiar with the deal told The Associated Press.

-The Browns, already looking to rebuild in a disappointing season, are sending Smith and a seventh-round pick in 2026 to the Lions.
+Already looking to rebuild in a disappointing season, the Browns are sending Smith and a seventh-round pick in 2026 to the Lions.
 In return, Cleveland is getting a fifth-round pick in 2025 and a sixth-round pick in 2026, the person said.

 The person spoke on condition of anonymity because the teams have not announced the deal.

-The teams agreed on the deal hours before the 4 p.m. trade deadline, but Smith's move has been rumored for weeks with the Browns in a tailspin and looking to acquire draft assets for what appears to be another rebuild.
+The teams agreed on the deal hours before the 4 p.m. trade deadline, but Smith's move has been rumored for weeks with the Browns in a tailspin and seeking to acquire draft assets for what appears to be the start of another rebuild.

+Cleveland general manager Andrew Berry could unload more players as the Browns (2-7) start to think about 2025 and beyond.

-The Lions (7-1), on the other hand, are legitimate Super Bowl contenders and were looking to bolster their pass rush after Hutchinson broke his leg.
+The Lions (7-1), on the other hand, are legitimate Super Bowl contenders and needed someone to fill the massive void created on their defensive line after Hutchinson broke his leg on Oct.
+13 in a game at Dallas.

+After helping the Browns get to the playoffs last season, Smith signed a two-year, $23 million contract in March.

-Smith resigned as a free agent with the Browns in March.
-He was initially brought to Cleveland to help Myles Garrett up front.
+He was initially acquired by Cleveland in 2023 in a trade with Minnesota as the Browns brought him in to help Myles Garrett up front.
+Smith did as the Browns went 11-6, got a wild-card berth and Garrett was voted the AP Defensive Player of the Year.

 AP NFL: https://apnews.com/hub/nfl